IBMStreams/streamsx.documentation/docs/python/python-appapi-devguide.md

 The following sections walk you through an example of each type of transform.

-### 4.3.1 Transform: Modifying the contents of a tuple
+### 4.3.1 Map: Modifying the contents of a tuple
-The `Stream.transform()` function takes as input a callable object that takes a single tuple as an argument and returns either 0 or 1 tuples.
+The `Stream.map()` function takes as input a callable object that takes a single tuple as an argument and returns either 0 or 1 tuples.

 For example, you have a `source` function that returns a set of four words from the English dictionary.
 However, you want to create a `Stream` that contains only the first four letters of each word.
-You need to use a `transform` operation because it enables you to modify the tuple.
+You need to use a `map` operation because it enables you to modify the tuple.

 To achieve this:

 * Define a `Stream` called `words` that is created by calling a function that generates a list of four words.
 (For simplicity, specify a `source` function that returns only four words.)
-* Define a `transform` function called `transform_substring_functions.first_four_letters` that transforms the tuples from the `words` `Stream` into tuples that contain the first four letters from the original tuple.
+* Define a `map` function called `transform_substring_functions.first_four_letters` that transforms the tuples from the `words` `Stream` into tuples that contain the first four letters from the original tuple.
 * Define a `sink` function that uses the `print` function to write the tuples to output.

 Include the following code in the transform_substring.py file: